 Japan holds detailed policy discussions and works to share awareness and understanding with developing countries, in order to implement development assistance in a more effective manner.
+Although Japan implements ODA with its emphasis on requests from developing countries, from the perspective of supporting their former Japan Bank for International Cooperation (JBIC), which had been in charge of providing ODA loans and other development loans, were merged into a new JICA.
+A portion of the work related to implementation of grant aid that had been handled by MOFA was transferred to JICA, making it a comprehensive ODA implementing organization that provides technical cooperation, loan aid, and grant aid, in an integrated manner.

-Although Japan implements ODA with its emphasis on requests from developing countries, from the perspective of supporting their self-help efforts, it also deliberates on policies with governmental parties from the partner country, at a stage prior to the receipt of a request.
-The aim of these discussions is to understand the developing country's development policies and needs for assistance, and to coordinate them with Japan's assistance policies.
+self-reliant efforts, it also deliberates on policies with governmental parties from the partner country, at a stage prior to the receipt of a request.
+The aim of these discussions is to understand the developing country's development policies and needs for assistance, and to coordinate them with Japan's ODA policies.